-This document is issued by BlueBay Funds Management Company S.A., which is regulated by the Commission de Surveillance du Secteur Financier (CSSF).

-This document is proprietary information of BlueBay Funds Management Company S.A. and Royal Bank of Canada (collectively referred to as "RBC BlueBay") and no part of this document may be reproduced, redistributed or passed on, directly or indirectly, to any other person, or published for any purpose without the prior written consent of RBC BlueBay.
+This document is proprietary information of the RBC BlueBay, and it may be issued in the European Economic Area (EEA), by BlueBay Funds Management Company S.A.
+(BFMC S.A.), which is regulated by the Commission de Surveillance du Secteur Financier (CSSF).
+In Germany, Italy, the Netherlands and Spain the BFMC S.A is operating under a branch passport pursuant to the Undertakings for Collective Investment in Transferable Securities Directive (2009/65/EC) and the Alternative Investment Fund Managers Directive (2011/61/EU).
+In the United Kingdom (UK) by RBC Global Asset Management (UK) Limited (authorised and regulated by the UK Financial Conduct Authority (FCA), registered with the US Securities and Exchange Commission (SEC) and a member of the National Futures Association (NFA) as authorised by the US Commodity Futures Trading Commission (CFTC)).
+This document is proprietary information of BlueBay Funds Management Company S.A, RBC Global Asset Management (UK) Limited and Royal Bank of Canada (collectively referred to as "RBC") and no part of this document may be reproduced, redistributed or passed on, directly or indirectly, to any other person, or published for any purpose without the prior written consent of RBC.